ABOV3AI/abov3-exodus/README.md

 **Advanced AI Workspace for Multi-Model Reasoning, Coding, and Research**

 ABOV3 Exodus is a next-generation AI workspace built for professionals who demand more from their AI tools.
-Fork of the exceptional [Big-AGI](https://github.com/enricoros/big-AGI) project, enhanced with additional features and ABOV3 branding.

 **What makes ABOV3 Exodus different:**
 **Intelligence** with Beam & Merge for multi-model reasoning and bleeding-edge AI models - **Control** with personas, data ownership, unlimited usage with your API keys, and *no vendor lock-in* - **Speed** with a local-first, over-powered, zero-latency web application.